-What is Glamping
+What is Glamping?

 3 Tips For Starting A Glamping Business

-The best way is to find an adviser familiar with the glamping field to teach you with the ropes of handling the business.
+The best way is to find an adviser familiar with the glamping field to teach you the ropes of handling the business.
 Those with real experience are definitely the best guides to tell you how to do things right from the start.

 Unfortunately, she was wrong.
 Well, at least she learned from the experience and even advised, “Definitely have a higher budget in the bag and aim for the project development timeline to take longer than you think.
-It's better to overestimate than under estimate the duration as you never know what might crop up.” -- and we’re definitely taking notes!
+It's better to overestimate than under estimate the duration as you never know what might crop up.” - and we’re definitely taking notes!

-Let’s say, we already have the glamp site ready, it’s stunning, beautiful, and surely, anyone who visits will have a great time (and bring you money) --but that’s only going to happen if you do your public relations and Marketing right.
+Let’s say, we already have the glamp site ready, it’s stunning, beautiful, and surely, anyone who visits will have a great time (and bring you money) but that’s only going to happen if you do your public relations and Marketing right.

 Maybe you could also ask your friends on social media to help you share your posts for a bigger reach, or if you have the capacity (and extra money), why not hire influencers too?

 Starting a business is taking a big risk, it’s either you’ll fail or you’ll succeed.
-However, you can increase your odds in success if you are knowledgeable, prepared, and able to make wise decisions.
-We wish you the best of luck as you venture the glamping business, glamper!
+However, you can increase your odds of success if you are knowledgeable, prepared, and able to make wise decisions along the way.